hugoycj/2.5d-gaussian-splatting/README.md

 ## TODOs
 - [x] **Resolved the critical issue outlined in https://github.com/hugoycj/2dgs-gaustudio/issues/1.
 The open-source version has some issues compared to our private implementation.
 It will take a few days to address them.
 Please check back in 2-3 days.**
-- [ ] Implemented distortion loss in 2DGS paper
+- [x] Add mask preparation script and mask loss
 - [ ] Add a tutorial on how to use the DTU, BlendedMVS, and MobileBrick datasets for training
-- [ ] Add mask preparation script and mask loss
+- [ ] Implemented distortion loss in 2DGS paper
 - [ ] Improve mesh quality by integrating monocular prior similar to [dn-splatter](https://github.com/maturk/dn-splatter) and [gaussian_surfels](https://turandai.github.io/projects/gaussian_surfels/)
 - [ ] Improve training efficiency.